muratk5n/thirdwave/en/README.md

 ---

-It turns out KK ships were somewhat shoddy; Kublai was not a seafearing kinda guy
+It turns out KK ships were somewhat shoddy; My man Kublai was not a seafearing kinda guy

 "[In 1281] Kublai Khan’s plans were thwarted when a two-day typhoon –